legumeinfo/brilliant_gallery/README.txt

 /* $Id$ */

-Highly customizable table gallery of quality-scaled images from multiple defined folders.
+Highly customizable table gallery of quality-scaled images from multiple defined folders, or from a Picasa gallery.

-Installation, demo and tips are all at http://www.vacilando.eu/bg
+Installation, demo and tips are all at http://vacilando.net/bg

 Author: Tomas Fulopp (Vacilando)

-If you use this module, find it useful, send me a message via http://www.vacilando.eu/contact (and don't forget to include a link to your gallery!)
+If you use this module, find it useful, send me a message via http://vacilando.net/contact (and don't forget to include a link to your gallery!)

 The author can also be contacted for paid customizations of this and other modules.